Jsparrow/jsparrow.github.io/docs/rules/optional-if-present-or-else.md

 links:
 description:
     It is common to have an else-statement following an Optional.isPresent check.
 One of the extensions of the Optional API in Java 9 is Optional.ifPresentOrElse, which performs either a Consumer or a Runnable depending on the presence of the value.
 This rule replaces an 'isPresent' check followed by an else-statement with a single 'ifPresentOrElse' invocation.
-tags: ["Java 9", "Old Language Constructs", "Lambda"]
+tags: ["Java 9", "Old Language Constructs", "Lambda", "Marker"]
 ---

 # Use Optional::ifPresentOrElse